bruschill/weather/README.md

 - at minimum, user must provide a 5-digit postal code
 - app will be run in production, but there are no environments for it yet

+### Implementation details
+- if fetched data is was retrieved from cache, an * will appear next to the 'My Location' header text
+- temperature units toggleable (see Bugs section)

 ### Decisions
+- Rails 6
+  - the job description mentioned using Rails 5/6
 - Redis - chosen because out of the box, it has:
   - write data to flat file on failure/shut down
   - read data from flat file on boot